InterCLIP-MEP: Interactive CLIP and Memory-Enhanced Predictor for Multi-modal Sarcasm Detection: Experiments

+\paragraph{Case study.} As shown in Figure~\ref{fig:case-study}, we provide illustrative examples to examine both the strengths and the limitations of InterCLIP-MEP.
+In the first two cases, direct predictions from the classification module $\mathcal{F}_{c}$ yield uncertain and incorrect outcomes with relatively high entropy, whereas the Memory-Enhanced Predictor (MEP) leverages historical sample knowledge to successfully correct the results.
+These examples highlight the robustness and effectiveness of our design.

+At the same time, we also include two challenging failure cases.
+In the third example, $\mathcal{F}_{c}$ makes a correct prediction, while MEP mistakenly overrides it.
+This situation arises when the memory stores similar but misleading representations, which can bias the final decision.
+In the fourth example, both $\mathcal{F}_{c}$ and MEP fail, reflecting the intrinsic difficulty of multi-modal sarcasm detection when subtle ironic cues are either extremely implicit or context-dependent beyond the available modalities.
+These observations naturally raise two questions: how does the memory mechanism handle potential error propagation, and how robust is it under distribution shifts?
+To answer these, we provide dedicated analyses in Section~\ref{sec:err-prop-exp} and Section~\ref{sec:dist-shift-exp}, where we examine these challenges in a systematic manner.

+With these results in mind, it is important to note that the identified failures do not undermine the overall effectiveness of InterCLIP-MEP, but rather point to promising directions for refinement.
+For instance, incorporating context-aware memory update strategies or external commonsense knowledge may further reduce such errors.
+Overall, the inclusion of both successful and unsuccessful cases provides a more balanced perspective, demonstrating that while our method substantially improves robustness, multi-modal sarcasm detection remains a highly challenging task.

-\paragraph{Visulization.} To further validate that InterCLIP is capable of more effectively capturing the interactive information between text and images compared to original CLIP, thereby aiding in the detection of sarcasm cues, we use GradCAM \cite{Selvaraju2017GradCAM} to visualize the areas of focus during the inference process of the visual model in Figure \ref{fig:visualization}.
-We observe that in the first example, which complains about the \textit{unpleasant odor caused by the sea lions}, InterCLIP focuses more accurately on the location of the sea lions compared to the original CLIP.
-In the second example, which complains about \textit{traffic congestion}, InterCLIP correctly focuses on the distribution of cars on the road, whereas the original CLIP's focus is scattered.
+\paragraph{Visualization.} To further validate that InterCLIP is capable of more effectively capturing the interactive information between text and images compared to original CLIP, thereby aiding in the detection of sarcasm cues, we use GradCAM~\cite{Selvaraju2017GradCAM} to visualize the areas of focus during the inference process of the visual model in Figure~\ref{fig:visualization}.
+These visualizations highlight InterCLIP’s improved ability to capture sarcasm-related cues by focusing on relevant areas in the images.